eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/_index.md

 ### Data Broker

-Vehicle data is stored in the `Data Broker` conforming to an underlying [Semantic Model](#semantic-models) like [VSS](https://covesa.github.io/vehicle_signal_specification/).
+Vehicle data is stored in the KUKSA Data Broker conforming to an underlying [Semantic Model](#semantic-models) like [VSS](https://covesa.github.io/vehicle_signal_specification/).
 [Vehicle Apps](#vehicle-apps) can either pull this data or subscribe for updates.
 In addition, it supports rule-based access to reduce the number of updates sent to the Vehicle App.

 ### Semantic models

-The Vehicle Signal Specification ([VSS](https://covesa.github.io/vehicle_signal_specification/)) provides a domain taxonomy for vehicle signals and defines the vehicle data semantically, which is exchanged between `Vehicle Apps` and the `Data Broker`.
+The Vehicle Signal Specification ([VSS](https://covesa.github.io/vehicle_signal_specification/)) provides a domain taxonomy for vehicle signals and defines the vehicle data semantically, which is exchanged between Vehicle Apps and the Data Broker.

-The Vehicle Service Catalog ([VSC](https://github.com/COVESA/vehicle_service_catalog#vehicle-service-catalog)) extends VSS with functional remote procedure call definitions and semantically defines the gRPC interfaces of `Vehicle Services` and `Vehicle Apps`.
+The Vehicle Service Catalog ([VSC](https://github.com/COVESA/vehicle_service_catalog#vehicle-service-catalog)) extends VSS with functional remote procedure call definitions and semantically defines the gRPC interfaces of Vehicle Services and Vehicle Apps.

 As an alternative to VSS and VSC, vehicle data and services can be defined semantically in a general IoT modelling language like Digital Twin Definition Language ([DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md)) or BAMM Aspect Meta Model [BAMM](https://github.com/OpenManufacturingPlatform/sds-bamm-aspect-meta-model) as well.